kael8/portfolio-management-system/README.md

 -   **Works Showcase**: Display your completed works and projects.
 -   **Contact Information**: Provide your contact details for potential clients or collaborators.
 -   **About Section**: Share information about yourself and your professional background.
--   **Future Blog Feature**: A blog feature may be added where guests can react or comment on posts.
+-   **Blog Feature**: A blog feature where guests can react or comment on posts, with an option to set comments as anonymous.
+-   **User Authentication**: Form signup, login, and Google login using their name and email from Google.

 ## Technologies Used